 I didn’t have a lot of out-of- body experiences, but there was another experience that I did have often, and I remember being sure that they happened every single night.
 I told an adult that I didn’t sleep at night, but they refused to believe me.

-What would happen was that I wake up in the middle of the night with a feeling that everything was very dense and heavy.
-I was amazed and frightened at my own strength at being able, say, to move my arm.
-I laid absolutely still, afraid to use my own body.
+I would wake up in the middle of the night with a feeling that everything was very dense and heavy.
+I was amazed and frightened at my own strength at being able to move my own arm.
+I lay absolutely still, afraid to move any part of my body.
 With my eyes open, I experienced macropsia.
-Macropsia is a visual illusion that everything around you is very large and very far away.
+It’s a visual illusion that make it seem like everything is very large and very far away.
 When my eyes were closed, I seemed to be looking into an infinite space.
 At the center of the space, and unimaginable distance away, there was a point of light.
 And absolutely brilliant, incredibly powerful light.
 Its presence before me seemed to have a tremendously emphatic quality; as if it were shouting something at me.
 I had a strong sense that it was trying to say something very specific.
 And, whatever it was, I did not want to hear it.
-I actually has a strong feeling wanted to kill me.
+I actually had a strong feeling wanted to kill me.
 Now I know that it was quite a valid perception.
 That infinite space, and the light that I was seeing, both happen in the near-death-experiences.
 My intimation that it had something to do with dying was actually quite accurate.